 Many participants supplied their information via the Internet.
 According to author Don Dillman:

 "The lack of Internet service for 29% of the population and high-speed service for 53% of the population is complicated by differences between those who have and do not have these services.
 Non-Whites, people 65+ years old, people with lower incomes, and those with less education have lower internet access rates than their counterparts, and, therefore, are more likely to be left out of Internet services."
 6

-- Status: 55% living full time in a gender different from their birth assigned gender; 25% not living full time in their desired gender, but want to someday; 18% do not want to live full time in a gender other than their birth gender.
+Status: 55% living full time in a gender different from their birth assigned gender; 25% not living full time in their desired gender, but want to someday; 18% do not want to live full time in a gender differ net from their birth gender.

 The results are stunning.
 Ten of the most notable results were: